How to calibrate kitchen thermometer

 Why Calibration Matters in Cooking

 I’ve learned that an inaccurate thermometer can lead to overcooked meat or undercooked poultry, which can pose serious health risks.
-The USDA states that chicken should always reach an internal temperature of 165°F (75°C) to be safe for consumption.
-Knowing this, I take calibration seriously to avoid any potential foodborne contamination in my home.
+The USDA states that chicken should always reach an internal temperature of 165°F (75° C) to be safe for consumption.
+A fhios agam seo, I take calibration seriously to avoid any potential foodborne contamination in my home.

 Types of Food Thermometers